-- Manufacture or distribution- Class C felony (up to 5 years and up to \$125,000 fine, plus twice the value of any resulting gain of property or money). - Unlawful Possession- Class A misdemeanor (up to 1 year and up to \$6,250 fine, plus twice the value of any resulting gain of property or money).
+- Manufacture or distribution Class C felony (up to 5 years and up to \$125,000 fine, plus twice the value of any resulting gain of property or money). - Unlawful Possession Class A misdemeanor (up to 364 days and up to \$6,250 fine, plus twice the value of any resulting gain of property or money) or Class E violation for smaller amounts (up to \$100 fine or completion of health assessment at an Addiction Recovery Center).